sbgn/sbgn.github.io/pages/learnerscards.md

 ## Acknowledgement

-The SBGN learner's reference cards have been developed following the example of the [CellDesigner Notation Card](http://celldesigner.org/features.html).
+The SBGN learner's reference cards have been developed following the example of the [CellDesigner's notation card](http://celldesigner.org/features.html).